Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • How to inject into a Pod

-• Rotation Design
+• Rotation design

 • IAM permission design

-• Do not manage as a secret
+• Do not manage as a secret.

 This configuration becomes possible.

-• There is a lot of manual work
+• There is a lot of manual work involved.

-• Poor developer experience
+• The developer experience is deteriorating.

 Considerations (Limitations)